Professor Michael Wemyss

 - EPSRC GCRF "Capacity building in Africa via technology-driven research in algebraic and arithmetic geometry", 2020-21, EP/T001968/1.

-I currently advise PhD students Sarah, Okke, Caro, Brian, Sam and Zhang.
-Sarah and Okke are in their final year, and Caro was recently awarded an IMU Breakout Graduate Fellowship.
-I will be looking to take on new students in September 2021.
+I currently advise PhD students Sarah, Caro, Brian, Sam, Zhang, Charlotte and Marina.
+Sarah is writing up, and Caro was recently awarded an IMU Breakout Graduate Fellowship.
+I will be looking to take on new students in September 2022.

 I am always interested in hearing from potential PhD students and postdocs, so feel free to contact me directly, or see the up-date information about supervision opportunities for both me and the wider group at our available supervisors page, and our positions page.